Chapter 2. Getting Started

 There are a couple of different ways to provide answers to these questions.
 One is to have a development status page, listing the project's near-term goals and what kinds of expertise are expected from participating developers at the current stage.
 The page can also give a history of past releases, with feature lists, so visitors can get an idea of how the project defines "progress", and how quickly it makes progress according to that definition.
 Some projects structure their development status page as a roadmap that includes the future: past events are shown on the dates they actually happened, future ones on the approximate dates the project hopes they will happen.

-The other way — not mutually exclusive with the first, and in fact probably best done in combination with it — is to have various automatically-maintained counters and indicators embedded in the projects's front page and/or its developer landing page, showing various pieces of information that, in the aggregate, give a sense of the project's development status and progress.
+The other way — not mutually exclusive with the first, and in fact probably best done in combination with it — is to have various automatically-maintained counters and indicators embedded in the project's front page and/or its developer landing page, showing various pieces of information that, in the aggregate, give a sense of the project's development status and progress.
 For example, an Announcements or News panel showing recent news items, a Twitter or other microblog stream showing notices that match the project's designated hashtags, a timeline of recent releases, a panel showing recent activity in the bug tracker (bugs filed, bugs responded to), another showing mailing list or discussion forum activity, etc. Each such indicator should be a gateway to further information of its type: for example, clicking on the "recent bugs" panel should take one to the full bug tracker, or at least to an expanded view into bug tracker activity.

 Really, there are two slightly different meanings of "development status" being conflated here.
 One is the formal sense: where does the project stand in relation to its stated goals, and how fast is it making progress.
 The other is less formal but just as useful: how active is this project?
 Is stuff going on?
 Are there people here, getting things done?
 Often that latter notion is what a visitor is most interested in.
 Whether or not a project met its most recent milestone is often not as interesting as the more fundamental question of whether it has an active community of developers around it.